ibrahimmenem/ansible_poor_mans_sdn/PITCHME.md

 ## Ansible to the rescue

 - Many people don't know about Ansible's network modules
-- there are a *lot* of modules available from vendors and the community [link](http://docs.ansible.com/ansible/latest/list_of_network_modules.html)
+- There are a *lot* of modules available from vendors and the community [link](http://docs.ansible.com/ansible/latest/list_of_network_modules.html)
 - Many improvements after Ansible 2.3
     - persistent connections